Match arrays

 Reverse match arrays

-Use the Reverse parameter when a difficult target line precedes an easy-to-match line.
+Use the Reverse parameter when a difficult-to-match target line precedes an easy-to-match line.
 You can match the easy line, then set "reverse:true"

 to search preceding lines until you match the difficult line.